Tormek Retrofit Updates & Tips

 3. The threads extend further down the shaft by 10mm allowing for even larger knives to be accommodated without changes to the tool-rest height, now works with blades from 1/2 inch up to about 3.5 inches (most kitchen knives).

-Version 1 is the current model for sale.
+Version 1 is the original design, version 2 is currently for sale.

 Setup Tips

-1. Use lock-tite (blue) on the threads for the shaft and jaw assembly.
+1. Use lock-tite (blue or red) on the threads for the shaft and jaw assembly.

 Older Post